hdsdi3g/MyDMAM/setup.md

 * Then pickup the auto-generated new admin password in `mydmam/play-new-password.txt`, goto to `http://(mydman-server-addr):9001/` and logon.

 You should setup NTP time synchronization.

+### Linux, FTP server and port restriction

+FTP Server can't run in non-root user and listen on TCP ports 20 and 21.

+So:
+ * You can run it on root (just remove user and group from service), but it's not a good idea.
+ * Or set a firewall rule.
+Add `ExecStartPre=bash /opt/mydmam/startup/firewall-ftp.bash` in service setup.

+By default, FTP Server configuration listen on TCP/5020 and 5021.

+On macOS and Windows, just set in ftpserver.yml configuration `listen` and `active` to 21 and 20.

 ## Configure external tools